 Do double glazed windows stop condensation?

-While condensation can be worse on single glazed windows (due to the internal surface of the window being much colder than the internal surface of a double glazed window) replacing single glazed windows with double glazing is not enough to eliminate the problem.
+Whilst condensation can be worse on single glazed windows (due to the internal surface of the window being much colder than the internal surface of a double glazed window), replacing single glazed windows with double glazing is not enough to eliminate the problem.
 The reason being is that although the inside of your new windows will be warmer, they will simultaneously eliminate draughts.
 This will reduce ventilation, and contribute to the build-up of moisture.
+What’s more, double glazing cannot remove the sources of water vapour inside the home, such as cooking or showering.

 If your condensation has appeared almost overnight, then you might be wondering what could possibly have caused it.
 There are several potential short-term contributing factors.

 When the weather outside gets cold, the chances of condensation occurring increase substantially.
-At the start of winter, it’s therefore worth taking preventative steps before the condensation has a chance to develop.
+This is because the difference in temperature between inside and outside is greater, cooling your windows more and encouraging water vapour to condense on the glass.
+At the start of winter, it is therefore worth taking preventative steps to reduce preventable causes of double glazing condensation before they have a chance to develop.

-Newer double-glazed windows are able to do their job much more effectively than old ones, so don’t be surprised to see more condensation after getting new windows installed.
+Newer double-glazed windows are able to do their job much more effectively than old ones, keeping an airtight seal between the indoors and out.
+Without ventilating airflow, don’t be surprised to see more condensation after getting your new windows installed.

 Radiators help warm air to rise and circulate, so if you’ve swapped out your radiators for underfloor heating, you might see an uptick in condensation on your windows.